Requirements for a California Driver’s License

 • TouchScreen tests will be automatically graded.
 A DMV representative will grade paper and audio tests.

 • Didn’t pass?
 Don’t worry.
 You can repeat this step.
-Before retesting, study the California Driver’s Handbook or California Commercial Driver’s Handbook.
+Before retesting, study the California Driver’s Handbook or California Commercial Driver’s Handbook (PDF).
 Provisional applicants must wait 1 week before retesting.

 • If you do not pass the knowledge test after 3 attempts, you must begin the application process again.